Bill Introduced in US House Of Representatives to Create New Visa Program for Immigrant Entrepreneurs, the W-1 visa path to green card.

 - The applicant possesses the knowledge, skills, or experience to enable the start-up to grow and succeed.

-- The start-up company received has received at least $250,000 in qualifying investments from one or more qualified investors or at least $100,000 in qualifying government awards or grants in the 18 months before filling the petition.
+- The start-up company has received at least $250,000 in qualifying investments from one or more qualified investors or at least $100,000 in qualifying government awards or grants in the 18 months before filing the petition.

 The W-1 for entrepreneurs can be extended for an additional 3 years if the following requirements are met: